Angular correlations in neutron-gamma reactions

-For the case of ($n-\gamma$) reaction $^{131}$Xe with low energy neutrons there are only two resonances which are close to thermal neutron energy\cite{Mughabghab}: $p$-wave resonance with unkown total spin at the energy $E_p=3.2 eV$ and two $s$-wave resonances: one with spin 2 at the energy $E_{s2}=14.410 eV$ and another one with spin 1 at $E_{s1}=-5.65 eV$.
-Therefore, non-zero matrix elements with only s-resonances defined in eqs. (\ref{BWamp}) are:
+To analyze recent experiments on $^{131}$Xe with spin $3/2$ , we use results of calculations presented in Appendix \ref{App32}.
+For ($n-\gamma$) reaction $^{131}$Xe with low energy neutrons there are only two resonances which are close to the thermal neutron energy\cite{Mughabghab}: $p$-wave resonance with unkown total spin at the energy $E_p=3.2 eV$ and two $s$-wave resonances: one with spin 2 at the energy $E_{s2}=14.410 eV$ and another one with spin 1 at $E_{s1}=-5.65 eV$.
+Therefore, non-zero matrix elements with only s-resonances defined in eqs. (\ref{BWamp}) are

 The matrix elements with spin 1 p-resonance defined in eqs. (\ref{BWamp}) and (\ref{BWampSP}) are:

 and for spin 2 p-resonance:

 Therefore, for spin 1 p-wave resonance we obtain